A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Applications of BD-RIS

 \subsubsection{BD-RIS Aiding Mobile Edge Computing (MEC)}

-Mobile edge computing (MEC) \cite{mao2017survey} is a platform that pushes mobile computing, network control, and storage to the network edges, such as base stations and access points.
+Mobile edge computing (MEC) \cite{chen2022irs} is a platform that pushes mobile computing, network control, and storage to the network edges, such as base stations and access points.
 In this way, MEC enables resource-limited mobile devices to complete computational-intensive tasks with much reduced latency.
-Due to these benefits, MEC supports broad mobile applications, such as augmented reality services, IoT applications, and connected vehicles.
 To further improve the scalability and performance of MEC to meet the growing user demands in 5G and future 6G networks, \cite{qin2025joint} has proposed deploying BD-RIS in the wireless propagation environment as an enabler to significantly improve the number of completed task bits.